 Historical spending patterns are no indication of future expenditures.
-Investment in the new products and technologies is at the discretion of management and the board of directors.
-The Company is not aware of any material trends related to its business that have not been discussed in this Management Discussion and Analysis dated August 8, 2019.
+Investment in the new products and technologies is at the discretion of management.
+The Company is not aware of any material trends related to its business that have not been discussed in this Management Discussion and Analysis dated May 9, 2019.